-The Curriculum Committee considers concerns and issues related to the Manitoba curriculum – including impacts on teaching, learning, reporting and assessing.
+The Student Learning Committee considers concerns and issues related to the Manitoba curriculum – including impacts on teaching, learning, reporting and assessing.
 Mass looks to this committee to inform and advise the Executive and the membership on important implications for us and to develop clear MASS positions on which to base our advocacy and action in the best interest of our students.
 This committee would connect with Manitoba Education and Advanced Learning to provide input from MASS on implementation in areas of curriculum and assessment.

 The Finance and Legislation Committee monitors funding provided by the Province to school divisions and informs and advises the Executive and the membership on implications for school division budgeting and implementation of government programs.
 Members of this committee may also be appointed to serve on the Advisory Committee for Funding of Schools and through this avenue provide input from MASS into the funding formulas.
 The Committee advises and informs the Executive and the membership on emergent legislation and implications for policy.

 The Professional Learning Committee plans, organizes and facilitates professional learning for MASS members, including the MASS Members Meet days, the MASS Summer Institute, the November Conference, the Ethical Leadership sessions and biannual Educating for ACTion conference.

 The Advocacy and Member Support Committee ensures that MASS has a strong profile with members and the public, and that MASS communications are effective – including the MASS website, the MASS Journal and the MASS Book Club.
 This committee also ensures that members are supported with current and accurate contractual information and that new members receive orientation and mentorship support.

 The Committee develops, reviews and maintains MASS policies.